By using this site, you agree to the Privacy Policy and Terms of Use.

 1. What Is Hypertension?

-Hypertension is one the major ailments which should not be ignored at any cost which have caused hindrance in many people’s life.
+Hypertension is one the major ailments that should not be ignored at any cost which has caused hindrance in many people’s lives.
 It is concluded that millions of people are trapped by this disease.
 In simple words, hypertension can be termed as a rise in your blood pressure regulation accompanied by ongoing stress in your daily life.

 The normal blood pressure is between 90/60mmHg and 120/80mmHg.
-But patients with hypertension symptoms show their blood pressure reading above 140/ 90 mmHg.
+However, patients with hypertension symptoms show their blood pressure readings above 140/ 90 mmHg.
 When someone has hypertension their heart needs excessive pressure to make the blood pump properly.
 The arteries that carry blood away from the heart are put under excessive stress as they carry blood.
-High blood pressure links with damaging the heart, brain, and eyes to a great extent.
+High blood pressure is linked with damaging the heart, brain, and eyes to a great extent.
 Detection of the disease at an early stage is the key to controlling it, and a balanced diet is recommended.

 2. Types of Hypertension